Baton Rouge's oldest AKC Dog Club

 vice-president, secretary, treasurer, and several at-large members.
 Board members are elected annually.
 The club meets to

-conduct its business once a month (on the 4th Tuesday of each month) at the Bluebonnet Public Library at 7:15 p.m.
-Members
+conduct its business once a month (on the 4th Tuesday of each month) typically at the Goodwood Location of the Public Library at

 Please click here to view the LCCOC Constitution.